-The home is given a special reverence under the law of privacy rights.
+The home is given special reverence by laws that aim to protect privacy.
 Almost all of the time, you have the right to enjoy the privacy of your own home without interference from the public or the government.
 However, if you have been accused of a criminal act, your rights in your home become somewhat curtailed.
-If you feel your rights have been violated by the police in your home, the best thing you can do is contact an experienced Salt Lake City illegal search and seizure attorney like those at Overson Law, PLLC who can advise you of your options.
+However, the police entering your home and the police forcing you out of your home are two vastly different stories.
+If you feel the police have violated your rights in your home, the best thing you can do is contact an experienced Salt Lake City illegal search and seizure attorney like those at Overson Law, PLLC, who can advise you of your options.
 Below, our lawyers guide you through a few situations where police may be able to force you out of your home in Utah.

 Do I Have to Leave My Home if I Have Been Arrested in Utah?

 Police can arrest you in one of two scenarios.
-First, if they have a valid arrest warrant, they can enforce it to place you under arrest at any time and place.
+First, if they have a valid arrest warrant, they can place you under arrest at any time and place.
 This includes your home.
 They are required, however, to follow the “knock and announce” rule and give you a chance to open the door before they barge in to make the arrest.
 If you surrender at the door, they cannot enter your home and conduct a search unless they also have a search warrant.
 If you fail to surrender to police with a valid arrest warrant, they can enter your home and escort you out.
-If you are hiding, they will have the chance to search anywhere in the home you may be hiding and seize any potential evidence they come across.
+If you are hiding, they will be permitted to search anywhere in the home you may be hiding and seize any potential evidence they come across.